childhealth/EMS-Test-Data/README.md

 # EMS Test Data
 ## Introduction
-This is a repository to store test data to help developers of Event Management Systems (EMS).
+This is a repository to store test data to help developers of Event Management Services (EMS).

 The data represents fictional health events in the lives of a set of fictional children.